 What is the difference between modern slavery and human trafficking in Australia?

 It is important not to get slavery confused with human trafficking.
 There are many people in Australia who live or work in slavery-like conditions, whereas human trafficking is only one form of slavery, involving the transportation or recruitment of people for the sole purpose of exploitation.

 Why is the Sisters of Charity Foundation helping victims of modern slavery?

-The Sisters have a long history of helping the marginalised and socially isolated in our communities, and their Foundation continues the Sisters’ social justice mission by partnering with aligned organisations also committed to dealing with emerging needs.
+The Sisters of Charity have a long history of helping marginalised and socially isolated people in our communities, and their Foundation continues the Sisters’ social justice mission by partnering with aligned organisations also committed to dealing with emerging needs.